 This par-71, 18-hole championship course in St. John's is located next to the Jolly Harbour Marina in a lush tropical setting and winds around seven lakes.

-This Robert Trent Jones Jr. designed course is Aruba's only 18-hole championship golf course; it's a par-71, 6,811-yarder that highlights not the ocean but rather Aruba's arid outback of cactus and divi divi trees.
+This Robert Trent Jones II designed course is Aruba's only 18-hole championship golf course.
+It's a par-71, 6,811-yarder that highlights not the ocean but rather Aruba's arid outback of cactus and Divi-divi trees.

 AddressLyford Cay, Nassau, The Bahamas

-The exclusive Lyford Cay gated community on the west end of New Providence Island is built around the the Lyford Cay Club, a members-only institution with an 18-hole championship golf course ranked among the world's best -- if you can get an invitation to play.
+The exclusive Lyford Cay gated community on the west end of New Providence Island is built around the Lyford Cay Club, a members-only institution with an 18-hole championship golf course ranked among the world's best—if you can get an invitation to play.

-Greg Norman designed this championship 18-hole course on the Bahamas out-island of Exuma.
+Greg Norman designed this championship 18-hole course on the Bahamas out-island of Great Exuma.
 The oceanfront fairways run past sand dunes and tall seashore grasses to end on a final hole at the end of a spectacular peninsula.
-Named one of the best resort courses in the Caribbean by Travel & Leisure magazine.
+It was named one of the best resort courses in the Caribbean by Travel & Leisure magazine.

 Sandy Lane is where Tiger Woods got married, so need we say more about the quality of the golf here?
 The resort's Green Monkey course (named for the green Bajan monkeys you may see scampering across the greens) was designed by Tom Fazio on the site of an old quarry, the walls of which tower over some of the fairways and bunkers.
-Nine holes, par 72, 7,100 yards, and you can only play if you stay at the pricey Sandy Lane resort and are willing to shell out a greens fee in the $400 range.
+The Tom Fazio-designed course features 18-holes, is a par 72, and has 7,343 yards.
+However, you can only play if you stay at the pricey Sandy Lane resort and are willing to shell out a greens fee in the $400 range.

-The members-only Mid-Ocean Club is one of the oldest golf courses in the region, opened in 1921.
+The members-only Mid Ocean Club is one of the oldest golf courses in the region, having opened in 1921.
 The championship 18-hole course in Tucker's Town can only be played by invitation or by members or their guests, but hotels owned by club members also may be able to get you a tee time on Mondays, Wednesdays, or Fridays.
-Remember, if you're going to wear shorts to play, they must be modest "Bermuda-length"!
+Remember, if you're going to wear shorts to play, they must be modest "Bermuda-length".